AlexFengCisco/Telemetry_Receiver/Telemetry_Prometheus/README.md

 #Telemetry receiver and prometheus lab

-    Telemetry receiver gathering source informatin from telemetry source devices, and export to prometheus server via exporter or push gateway ,
+    Telemetry receiver gathering source informatin from telemetry source devices, and export to prometheus server via exporter or push gateway.

     Grafana shows the data graphic.